Skip to content

 Run test under gdb or lldb

 If you could reproduce the segfault locally you can run the test under gdb or lldb.
-Then you could go through the stack trace and see what is the cause of segfault.
+Then you could go through the stack trace and see what is the cause of a segfault.

 Prevent QThread and QTimer from running